Bradley-D/woocommerce-unit-of-measure/readme.txt

 Hard to say really, so many themes to test so little time.

 == Changelog ==

+= 2.4.2 =
+* Added screenshot of backend input location and frontend result
+* Tested on WordPress v4.9.8
+* Tested on WooCommerce v3.4.4

 = 2.4.1 =
 * Reverted location so input is available as a global for multiple product types.....sorry for confusion.